Veronica Gorrie

-Veronica Gorrie (sometimes referred to as Heritage-Gorrie, born 1971/1972) is an Aboriginal Australian writer.
-She is a Krauatungalang Gunai woman.
-Her first book, Black and Blue: A memoir of racism and resilience, a memoir reflecting on her Aboriginality and the decade she spent in the police force, was released in 2021.
-Black and Blue won Australia's richest literary award, the Victorian Prize for Literature, in 2022.
+Veronica Gorrie (born 1971/1972), also known as Veronica Heritage-Gorrie, is an Aboriginal Australian writer.
+She is a Gunai woman of the Krauatungalang clan.
+Her first book, Black and Blue: A Memoir of Racism and Resilience, a memoir reflecting on her Aboriginality and the decade she spent in the police force, was released in 2021.
+Black and Blue won the Victorian Prize for Literature, Australia's richest literary award, in 2022.